A person looking up at a large movie screen

 Projection can be traced back to the work of multiple psychologists and psychoanalytic theorists.
 Freud introduced the concept of projection in his psychoanalytic theory in the early 20th century.
 He saw it as a normal aspect of human functioning and argued that it was used by the ego to avoid acknowledging unacceptable feelings, thoughts, or behaviors.
 Later, Carl Jung, a follower of Freud, expanded on the concept of projection, adding that it was a way to externalize unconscious psychological content and bring it into awareness.

-See also How to Anchor Tv Wall Mount
+See also How High to Mount Tv on Wall?

 Projection theory has since been applied to various fields, including sociology, politics, and media studies.
 In sociology, projection is used to explain how individuals and groups attribute their own characteristics to others, often leading to stereotypes and prejudice.
 In politics, projection is often seen in the form of politicians accusing their opponents of the very things they themselves are guilty of.